 One of the scariest things about Halloween is how much Americans spend to celebrate.
 In fact, the total spending for Halloween this year is expected to reach $9 billion.
 Most people are planning to spend an average of $86.79 on candy, costume and Halloween decorations this year, but you don’t have to follow that trend!

 Here are five tips to trick your Halloween budget while still treating yourself.

-- Spend less on candy.
-Sure, Halloween wouldn’t be Halloween without lots of candy.
-Instead of buying several smaller bags of candy, buy in bulk at your discount warehouse store.
-You’ll be able to hand out more candy at the door without feeling guilty for what you’ve spent.
+- Spend less on candy: Sure, Halloween wouldn’t be Halloween without lots of candy.
+But instead of buying several smaller bags of candy, buy it in bulk at your discount warehouse store.
+You’ll be able to hand out more candy at the door without feeling guilty about what you’ve spent.

-- Don’t buy costumes, make them.
-Take the kids to the store and have them pick out a scary mask, buy some cloth for a cape, sew some Halloween-themed cutouts on it, and you’ll have a Halloween costume fast as you can say “Boo”!
-For other ideas, go online and look for DIY Halloween costumes to spark some new ideas.
+- Don’t buy costumes, make them: Take the kids to the store and have them pick out a scary mask, buy some cloth for a cape, sew some Halloween-themed cutouts on it, and you’ll have a Halloween costume fast as you can say “Boo”!
+If you’re feeling crafty, go online and look for DIY Halloween costumes to spark some new ideas.

 - Look for inexpensive decorations: If you have a surplus or dollar store in your town, drop in to see what they have.
 You may find a little here and a little elsewhere – Halloween decorations are everywhere this time of year, so keep your eyes open for the best deal.
 On November 1, go shopping for next year’s decorations.
 Halloween is one holiday that won’t go out of style!

 - Use pumpkins as double-duty decorations: Don’t be the first one on your block to buy your Halloween pumpkins, be the last.
 Buy pumpkins the day before Halloween, use them uncarved as decorations, and they are likely to last long enough to grace your Thanksgiving table as well.